calin-darie/gentle-glow-onyx-boox/README.md

 The MIT license applies to all the files in this repository, except the light bulb icons, both store listing and quick settings tile, which are derivatives of the openmoji bulb svg by Sina Schulz https://openmoji.org/library/#search=bulb&emoji=1F4A1 and thus licensed under CC BY-SA 4.0 .

-> All emojis are free to use under the CC BY-SA 4.0 license https://openmoji.org/ as of 2021-04-08
+> All emojis are free to use under the CC BY-SA 4.0 license

+https://openmoji.org/ as of 2021-04-08

+## Disclamer
+⚠️ I am in no way affiliated with Onyx.